ksu-cs-textbooks/cis527/content/1-secure-workstations/02-assignment.md

   - Conky (`conky`)
   - ClamAV (`clamav`)
 * **Configure Firewall**
-  - Make sure Ubuntu Firewall is enabled
+  - Make sure Ubuntu Firewall (use `ufw`, not `iptables`) is enabled
   - Allow all incoming connections to port 80 (for Apache)
 {{% notice tip %}}
-You can test this by accessing the Ubuntu VM IP Address from your Windows VM, provided they are on the same virtual network.
+You can test this by accessing the Ubuntu VM IP Address from Firefox on your Windows VM, provided they are on the same virtual network.
 {{% /notice %}}
 * **Install Updates:** Run system updates and reboot as necessary until all available updates are installed.
 * **Automatic Updates:** Configure the system to download and install security updates automatically each day.